aws-samples/predictive-maintenance-demo/README.md

          export AWS_SESSION_TOKEN=<AWS_SESSION_TOKEN>
          ```
       1. Run the command given as output of your backend deployment (aka. `npm run deploy`).
 Something like `sudo -E java -Droot="/greengrass/v2" ...`
-1. Configure the interface options:
-   1. run `raspi-config`
-   1. Go to Interface options
-   1. Enable I4, I5, I6 (enable Hardware Serial port only, not login shell), I7 and I8
-   1. Reboot your PI !
-1. Check the PI is registered to your account:
+1. Check the device is registered in your account:
-   1. Go to AWS IOT Core console > Greengrass devices > Core devices > `watertank_01` > Deployments
+   1. Go to AWS IOT Core console > Greengrass devices > Core devices > `PredictiveMaintenanceDemoStack-Thing` > Deployments
    1. Check the deployments are `Completed`

 You are all set !